 Final salary pensions are offered by some employers.
 Here the amount you are paid in retirement is linked to your salary not to how well investments have performed.
 Read on to find out more.

 Final salary pension schemes pay you a pension at retirement that depends on four factors:

-– How much your ‘final salary’ is or the salary that your pension scheme uses to calculate how much to pay you when you retire.
+2. How much your ‘final salary’ is or the salary that your pension scheme uses to calculate how much to pay you when you retire.
 This may be an average of the salary you’ve earned over your lifetime.

-– The accrual rate.
-Ignore the jargon, it just means the amount of your final salary that you will earn as a pension for every year that you’re a member of the pension scheme.
-Most schemes will pay you 1/80th of your salary as a pension when you retire for every year that you’re a member of the scheme, while others — which are more generous — pay you 1/60th of your salary for every year you’re a member.
+3. The accrual rate.
+Ignore the jargon, it just means the amount of your final (or average) salary that you will earn as a pension for every year that you’re a member of the pension scheme.
+Most schemes will pay you 1/80th of your salary as a pension when you retire for every year that you’re a member of the scheme.
+Others — which are more generous — pay you 1/60th of your salary for every year you’re a member.

 SAVVY TIP: If your pension scheme has an accrual rate of 1/60th it means that you could retire on a pension of two thirds of your final salary if you work for the same employer for 40 years.